Synerty/peek-mobile-theme/docs/app_navigation/app_navigation.rst

-.. _navigation_bar:
+.. _app_navigation:

 ==============
-Navigation Bar
+App Navigation
 ==============

-The Navigation Bar is fixed to the top of the page.
+The App Navigation is fixed to the top of the page.

 The buttons remain a fixed size throughout a responsive lifecycle.

-The buttons on the right of the Navigation Bar will range from none to many.
+The buttons on the right of the App Navigation will range from none to many.

 The centralized title remains a single line and truncates a :code:`...` if the line exceeds the minimum screen width.

 The title has a fixed width of 40px.

-The Navigation Bar is unique, therefore the classes used will be specific for the Navigation Bar.
+The App Navigation is unique, therefore the classes used will be specific for the App Navigation.

-Class :code:`.peek-nav-bar`
+Class :code:`.peek-app-nav`
 ---------------------------

-The :code:`.peek-nav-bar` class will contain the classes specific to the Navigation Bar.
+The :code:`.peek-app-nav` class will contain the classes specific to the App Navigation.

 ::

-        .peek-nav-bar{
+        .peek-app-nav{

           .btn{
           }